 |Routing # (SWIFT #):

-Payment online by Credit Card: You may pay with MasterCard, Discover or American Express, no Visa cards are accepted.
+Payment online by Credit Card: You may pay with MasterCard, Discover, or American Express, but Visa is not accepted.
 There is a 2.9 percent processing fee for all credit card payments and all credit card payments must be processed online.
 Students, Parents and Friends can go online and create their own user name and password to make a payment:

 From the list of optional payments, click Real-Time Balance or Tuition Payment for current tuition payments, click the Select button on the right side of the line.
 If choosing the Real-Time Balance and you do not want to pay the full amount listed with that option, the amount can be changed on the next page prior to entering your payment information.

 After you choose your item/s to pay, you will be prompted for an ID and password or you can create a user ID and Password.

 Students can then follow the directions from there to enter the amount, account information,etc.

 All international students at Madonna University are required to carry catastrophic health insurance that is valid in the United States.
 If you would like to use a plan from your home country to meet the medical insurance coverage requirement, please send proof of coverage, in English, via fax

 734-432-5344 to the University's Student Accounts Office and send an email to email@example.com to confirm that the fax has been sent.
 Such proof and notice must reach the Students Account Office no later than Friday of the first week of classes.
 Without such proof, you must purchase student insurance through Madonna University (2012-2013 cost: $992 per year for students under age 26, $1,348 per year for students 26 years of age and over).